Signed in as:

 filler@godaddy.com

-The AMAA provides the following services to the adaptive martial arts community:
+The DMAA provides the following services to the adaptive martial arts community:

 Our organization remains sustainable as a result of the following:

-The Adaptive Martial Arts Association is made up of volunteers from around the nation committed to the fight for opportunity and inclusion of those with disabilities in our society.
+The Adaptive Martial Arts Association has merged into DMAA Disabled Martial Artists of America in April 2025 and will continue forward as DMAA.
+The organization is made up of volunteers from around the nation committed to the fight for opportunity and inclusion of those with disabilities in our society.

 Founder